 Earnings of Humanities Majors with an Advanced Degree

-- In 2018, 41% of humanities majors possessed at least one advanced degree (see the supplemental table).
-Median annual full-time earnings for humanities majors holding an advanced degree in any field were $78K, compared to $86K for advanced degree holders generally (Indicator III-07a).1
+- In 2021, 42% of humanities majors possessed at least one advanced degree (see the supplemental table).
+Median annual full-time earnings for humanities majors holding an advanced degree in any field were $87K, compared to $93K for advanced degree holders generally (Indicator III-07a).1supplemental table.

-- Female humanities ADHs made 72% of what female engineering ADHs did (engineering majors were the top earners among women), but their median earnings were virtually the same as all female ADHs considered together.
-The median earnings of female ADHs with humanities degrees were most similar—equal, in fact—to those of female behavioral/social sciences majors who later earned advanced degrees.
+- Female humanities ADHs made 70% of what female engineering ADHs did (engineering majors were the top earners among women), but their median earnings were virtually the same as for all female ADHs considered together.
+The median earnings of female ADHs with humanities degrees were most similar to those of female behavioral/social sciences majors who later earned advanced degrees.

-- The gender earnings gap for humanities ADHs was 22%, compared to 29% among ADHs generally (Indicator III-07b).
-The gap was smaller than in the sciences but larger than among arts, education, and engineering majors with an advanced degree.
+- The gender earnings gap for humanities ADHs was 19%, compared to 26% among ADHs generally (Indicator III-07b).
+The gap was smaller than that found among business majors, as well as majors in the behavioral/social, life, and physical sciences.
+The disparity was larger than among arts, education, and health/medical sciences majors with an advanced degree.
 (In keeping with the practice of the Organisation for Economic Co-operation and Development, the gap was calculated by dividing the difference between men’s and women’s median earnings by men’s median earnings.)

-- Looking at both genders together, the boost in median earnings for humanities majors who obtained an advanced degree was 34% (Indicator III-07c).
-The boost for humanities majors was substantially higher for men (44%) than for women (34%).
-For women, the boost was close in magnitude to that for all fields combined, though that masks wide variation among the fields.
-For men, the boost for humanities majors was six percentage points greater than for all ADHs.
+- Looking at both genders together, the boost in median earnings for humanities majors who obtained an advanced degree was 36% (Indicator III-07c).
+The boost for humanities majors was somewhat higher for men (36%) than for women (33%).
+For women, the boost was close in magnitude to that for all fields combined (30%), though that masks wide variation among the fields.
+For men, the boost for humanities majors was five percentage points greater than for all ADHs.
 The earnings boost experienced by women was most comparable to ADHs in the health/medical sciences.
-For male humanities ADHs, the field with the most comparable boost was behavioral/social sciences, but the latter—at 51%—was notably larger.
+For male humanities ADHs, the field with the most comparable boost was education.

 Endnotes

-When it comes to the analysis of the earnings of humanities majors and how they compare to majors in other fields, the HI always reports the median rather than the mean (“average”).
-This is necessary due to the highly skewed nature of the U.S. earnings distribution, meaning that there is a small share of the US population that earns considerably more than the vast majority of Americans.
+In its analyses of the earnings of humanities majors and how they compare to majors in other fields, the HI always reports the median rather than the mean (“average”).
+This is necessary due to the highly skewed nature of the U.S. earnings distribution; that is, a small share of the U.S. population earns considerably more than the vast majority of Americans.
 The mean is very sensitive to such extreme values.
 The median is far less so and is thus a better measure of “typical” earnings.

 * Full-time workers are those who worked 35 or more hours per week for 50 or more weeks in the previous 12 months.
 Advanced degree may be in any field.
 Fields are arranged in descending order of earnings for all full-time workers.